christopher-demarco/escape-pod/README.md

 This is the only viable approach I could find.
 But it seems to work!

+### 2024-12-31 update

-2024-12-31 update: It mostly works, but the entire concept isn't really viable.
+It sorta works, but the entire concept isn't really viable.

 AppleScript is too brittle--Notes and Pages need to be in juuust the right state or it doesn't work.
 But the real fatal dealbreaker is that [Apple Notes does not make version backups](https://github.com/christopher-demarco/zettelkasten/blob/main/Apple%20Notes%20does%20not%20backup%20versions.md).

-TODO:
+## TODO:

 - [ ] Select output folder
 - [ ] Handle overwrite (flag?
 Separate script to rotate output folder name?)